Asad Majeed Khan

-He served as Pakistan’s Ambassador to Japan (2017-19) and to the United States (2019-22).
-He was most recently Pakistan’s Ambassador to Belgium, Luxembourg and the European Union.
+Asad Majeed Khan is a Pakistani diplomat who served as Pakistan's Ambassador to United States from January 2019 to 2022.
+He previously served as a Foreign Secretary of Pakistan and Pakistan’s Ambassador to Japan (2017–19) and Pakistan's Ambassador to Belgium, Luxembourg and the European Union.

 Ambassador Khan also served as Additional Foreign Secretary (Americas); Director General (Americas); Director General (West Asia); Pakistan’s Charge d’Affaires ad interim to the United States; Deputy Chief of Mission at the Embassy of Pakistan, Washington, D.C.; Additional Secretary (Foreign Affairs) at the President’s Secretariat; Director General (United Nations); and Minister-Counsellor at the Permanent Mission of Pakistan to the United Nations.

 Ambassador Khan holds a Doctorate in International Economic and Business Law (LL.D.) from Kyushu University, Japan and has been a resource person at a number of academic institutions.

 He is married and has two children.